 So, what is the purpose of a retaining wall?
 The primary function of a retaining wall is to hold back soil on a sloping piece of land.
-If there is a sharp drop from the top of the slope to the bottom, a retaining wall creates a vertical support for the upper soil.
-Retaining walls are used in residential and commercial settings, and they can also be seen along highways, neighborhood streets and more.
+If there is a sharp drop from the top of the slope to the bottom, a retaining wall creates vertical support for the upper soil.
+Retaining walls are used in residential and commercial settings, and they can also be seen along highways, neighborhood streets, and more.

 Beyond acting as a barrier, retaining walls serve aesthetic and drainage purposes.
 They can break up a large piece of land to create visual interest, and they can redirect water away from communal areas.
 For instance, you may have a retaining wall around your fire pit area so you can create a flat surface for seating.
 The retaining wall may also have a drainage system in it that directs rainwater away from the fire pit into a more desirable place in the yard.

 Do I Need a Retaining Wall?

 Most property owners choose to install a retaining wall to solve a specific problem.
 If your house is at the bottom of a hill, you may need retaining walls to prevent your back porch from flooding.
 If you had to excavate a large section of land to build on, you may need a retaining wall to restrain and cover the exposed soil.
 Some decide to go for a boulder retaining wall for aesthetics.
 We can help you decide if a retaining wall is right for you during an in-person consultation.
 Call (586) 350-5824 to schedule an appointment.